jandom/jandom/_posts/2025/2025-10-30-state-of-cofolding/post.md

 ## Conclusion and predictions for 2026

 This field is currently pretty buzzing or at the very least showing "healthy signs of activity".
 These models are here to stay, and are quickly becoming the bread-and-butter of discovery.
 We understand much better where they work and why.
+However, there are quite of few of them and the differences are to express (commodification at least at the surface level).

 Maybe we'll cure all diseases in 10 years – that'd be really awesome – but we probably won't.
 We need more AF3-like moments for different parts of the drug discovery process.